This statement is made pursuant to section 54 of the Modern Slavery Act 2015 (UK) and constitutes our Modern Slavery Statement for 2021.

 Global Supplier Benchmarking

-Our Peak DMC network track the quality, service and performance of existing suppliers.
+Our Intrepid DMC network tracks the quality, service, and performance of existing suppliers.
 This procedure allows us to evaluate suppliers regularly and identify and mitigate any issues related to compliance with our Supplier Code of Conduct, see policy section below for more details on the Code.

 Every customer is emailed our online feedback form after the end of their trip.
 We ask customers whether their journey was operated responsibly and provide scope for customers to add comments.
-This feedback is collated by our Peak DMC Global team every month and reported back to the broader business.
-Customer comments that indicate there may have been a breach in our responsible travel practices are followed up by Peak DMC Global and investigated by the Peak DMC office where the complaint occurred.
+This feedback is collated by our Global Operations team every month and reported back to the broader business.
+Customer comments that indicate there may have been a breach in our responsible travel practices are followed up and investigated by the Intrepid DMC office where the complaint occurred.

 Leader Trip Report